 The U.S. Department of Education (ED) has announced a plan for permanent improvements to the Public Service Loan Forgiveness (PSLF) program that includes a one-time payment count adjustment to bring borrowers closer to forgiveness!

 In July 2023, ED will automatically apply an adjustment to IDR and PSLF payment counts to address historic inaccuracies and servicing practices.
-This includes borrowers with FFELP loans who consolidate into the Direct Loan Program by May 1, 2023.
+This includes borrowers with FFELP loans who consolidate into the Direct Loan Program before the end of the year.